MattMS/my-thoughts/on/why_CoffeeScript/README.md

 Some of the reasons I prefer [CoffeeScript](http://coffeescript.org/) over Javascript.

-## Less characters
+It also shows the way I like to write CoffeeScript.

-This may not matter as much with a properly configured editor, but I still like the reduced clutter of unnecessary characters.
+## Less characters, less clutter

 No more blocks of closing braces/brackets!